iterorganization/IMAS-Python/docs/source/installing.rst

     # inside the IMAS-Python git repository
     pytest imas --mini

-    # run with a specific backend
+    # run with a specific backend, requires IMAS-Core installed
     pytest imas --ascii --mini

 And to build the IMAS-Python documentation, execute: